nkpe/Pairs-Game/README.md

 When the 'game' and 'learn' navigations links are used the page hides the header, ensuring the content of the page is the focus of the browser window.
 ## Game Page
-Bootstrap provides two modals - one for the 'how to play' instructions and one at the end of the game.
+Bootstrap provides two modals - one for the 'how to play' instructions and one upon game completion.
 These modals show on top of the game, so the user does not lose their place within the game.

 The 'how to play' modal appears on page load, to ensure the user understands the game.
 The colour of this modal has been chosen to ensure separation from the items underneath while retaining readability.

 The use of playful colours and shadows ensure the cards stand out on the page.

 Once the user makes all the correct matches, the game ends with a 'congratulations' modal.
-This modal provides two options for the user - to play again or learn more about the cocktails they have learnt to recognise throughout the game.
+This modal provides two options for the user - to play again or learn more details about the cocktails featured in the game.

 ## Learn Page
 This informative page allows the user to become more educated about the cocktails they learnt during the game.
 The use of white space, image and text blocks, headings and bootstrap's grid system work together to make this page easy to read on all devices and browsers.